dokku/dokku/docs/advanced-usage/deployment-tasks.md

     - Example use-cases
         - Notifying slack that your app is deployed
         - Coordinating traffic routing with a central load balancer
+- `app.json`: `scripts.postdeploy`
+    - When to use: This should be used when you wish to run a command _once_, after the app is created and not on subsequent deploys to the app.
+    - Are changes committed to the image at this phase: No
+    - Example use-cases
+        - Setting up OAuth clients and DNS
+        - Loading seed/test data into the app’s test database
 - `Procfile`: `release`
     - When to use: This should be used in conjunction with external systems to signal the completion of your app image build.
     - Are changes committed to the image at this phase: No